3urobeat/steam-idler/README.md

 The other numbers define the games the script will start playing.
 You can add more by adding a comma and the app id.
 The bot will automatically request licenses for free-to-play games which are set here but your accounts do not own yet.
 This is limited to 50 games per hour.

-If you want to set specific games for specific accounts, pass an object containing `"accountName": []` as the first argument.
+If you want to set specific games for specific accounts, pass an object containing `"accountName": []` for every account as the first argument.
-Any account not present in that object will use the general settings which you are now passing as argument 1-`n`.
+Everything that follows will represent the "general" settings, which all accounts will use that are not included in the object.
 See the 4th example below for a visual representation.

 Examples:
-- Display "In non-Steam game: Minecraft" and idle TF2 & CS:GO: `"playingGames": ["Minecraft", 440, 730]`
+- Display "In non-Steam game: Minecraft" and idle TF2 & CS:GO: `"playingGames": ["Minecraft", 440, 730],`
-- Display "Currently In-Game: Team Fortress 2" and idle TF2 & CS:GO: `"playingGames": [440, 730]`
+- Display "Currently In-Game: Team Fortress 2" and idle TF2 & CS:GO: `"playingGames": [440, 730],`
-- Only appear as online and don't idle anything: `"playingGames": []`
+- Only appear as online and don't idle anything: `"playingGames": [],`
 - Display "Specific Game" game & idle CSGO only for account "myacc1".
 Idle nothing for account "myacc25".
-Display "General Game" & idle TF2 for all other accounts: `"playingGames": [{ "myacc1": ["Specific Game", 730], "myacc25": [] }, "General Game", 440]`
+Display "General Game" & idle TF2 for all other accounts: `"playingGames": [{ "myacc1": ["Specific Game", 730], "myacc25": [] }, "General Game", 440],`
+- Idle CS:GO & Dota on "myacc1" and idle Dota on "myacc2".
+Play TF2 on every other account: `"playingGames". [{ "myacc1": [730, 570], "myacc2": [570] }, 440],`

 You don't have to keep `playingGames` on one line, this is done here for documentation purposes.
 I recommend spreading the array over multiple lines, especially when setting lots of different games for lots of different accounts.